So it's easy to get stuck in a bad attitude, a procrastination habit, and an avalanche of dishes and laundry.

 It's not about finishing a course.
 It's about continuing your own personal development within one of your most important roles.

-Simply Convivial Continuing Education is designed so you can mix and match, dip in and out, find just the right resource at just the right time.
+Convivial Circle is designed so you can mix and match, dip in and out, find just the right resource at just the right time.

 You don't need to follow someone else's agenda.
 You need support and accountability for where you're at right now.